Authorization via fine-grained access control policies

 and 000001000300

 pair as defined in the policy snippet.
-As a result, this shell will be visible, and the applicable policies will be enforced.
+As a result, this Shell will be visible, and the applicable policies will be enforced.

 Enforcing policies on visible Asset Administration Shell Descriptors